gonative-cc/sui-native/bitcoin_executor/README.md

 ## About Native

 [Native](https://gonative.cc) is the most advanced Bitcoin interoperability protocol.
-Leveraging Zero Trust Architecture to enable non-collusive, decentralized, trust-minimized Bitcoin in DeFi.
+Build on Zero Trust Architecture to enable BTCFi in a non-collusive, decentralized, trust-minimized way.

-We create protocols necessary to interact and program Bitcoin in the Web3 _native_ way!
+With us, you can program Bitcoin in the Web3 _native_ way!

 Follow us on X: [@goNativeCC](https://x.com/goNativeCC).